 Meatball stew is a versatile dish that can be customized in many ways to suit different tastes and dietary preferences.
 Here are a few variations of meatball stew that are worth trying:

 - Vegetarian Meatball Stew: For those who prefer a vegetarian option, meatballs can be made with plant-based ingredients such as tofu, tempeh, or seitan.
-The stew can be made with vegetable broth and a variety of vegetables like carrots, potatoes, onions, and celery.
+The stew can be made with vegetable broth as well.
 Adding chickpeas or lentils can also provide additional protein and texture to the dish.

 - Italian Style Meatball Stew: For a classic Italian twist, the stew can be made with beef broth and flavored with Italian herbs like oregano, basil, and thyme.
-Adding diced tomatoes, tomato paste, and red wine can give the stew a rich and hearty flavor.
 Serving the stew over pasta or with crusty bread can complete the Italian experience.

 Can I use homemade meatballs for meatball stew?